2025 Emmy Predictions

 Should Win: "Cold Harbor" - Severance

 I think the safest win of the night for Severance is Writing.
 Its main competitor in Series, The Pitt, had two episodes nominated: the pilot "7:00 A.M." and the tearjerker "2:00 P.M.".
 Given writers' affinity for pilot episodes, I suspect The Pitt votes to be divided evenly between both episodes.
-The White Lotus submitted its most acclaimed episode, but given that the biggest criticism for this season was its writing, I no longer think it is beating Severance for its inventive season finale.
+The White Lotus submitted its most acclaimed episode, but given that the biggest criticism for this season was its writing, I do not think it is beating Severance for its inventive season finale.
 The only major award Severance season 1 was able to win was the WGA, both for Drama Series and for New Series.
 Now that it has greatly increased its Emmy profile and is no longer facing a show that has won Writing for every season of its run, I think writers will jump at the chance to award it here.

-Could Win: "6:00 P.M." - The Pitt
+Will Win: "6:00 P.M." - The Pitt

 Should Win: "Chikhai Bardo" - Severance

 Severance is bound to split votes for its gamechanging season finale, "Cold Harbor", and its heartbreaking bottle episode "Chikhai Bardo".
-But since the show was first announced, the main selling point for Severance was that it was directed by Ben Stiller.
-Combine that with the fact that "Cold Harbor" is the show's most acclaimed episode outside of "The We We Are", and I think "Cold Harbor" will be ultimate pick for Directing.
-With that being said, The Pitt's shocking "6:00 P.M." can very easily upset as the most beloved episode in a strong contender for the Drama Series trophy.
+Meanwhile, The Pitt's shocking "6:00 P.M." is the most beloved episode in a Drama Series frontrunner.
 "7:00 A.M." is also nominated, but I do not see the relatively simple pilot stealing votes from the climax of the season.
-There is also a possibility "Chikhai Bardo" pulls a "Hunting"-esque upset, where the flashier episode in the series winner beats the episode with more pedigree behind it.
+If The Pitt wins Series, it will likely win here as well.
+The runner-up is surely "Cold Harbor", as Severance's memorable finale has been promoted heavily by AppleTV+ (especially its ending shot), and Ben Stiller has always been the show's main draw.
+There is also a possibility "Chikhai Bardo" pulls a "Hunting"-esque upset, where the flashier episode in the series winner beats the episode with more pedigree behind it, but I no longer have Severance winning series.
 For what it's worth, Jessica Lee Gagné deserves all of the Emmys for her breathtaking montages and transitions in the seventh episode of Severance.

 Will Win: Shawn Hatosy - The Pitt